DominikGorecki/vulcanlab/documentation/work/implementation-of-standardized-ui-components-across-all-pages.T01.md

 ## Goal

-* Migrate the root page, `/init`, and `/settings` pages to the shared component library.
+* Migrate the root page, `/init`, and `/settings` pages to use the shared component library.
 * Implement a global Error Boundary using `PageErrorState` to capture and display unhandled client-side crashes consistently.
 * Establish the pattern for `usePageData` and `react-hook-form` migration for subsequent batches.